-Chill Out: Japan’s First Relaxation Drink backed by Coca Cola
+Chill Out: Japan’s First Relaxation Drink backed by Coca-Cola

-I knew about it reading an online news article and had wanted to try it someday.
+I knew about it by reading an online news article and had wanted to try it someday.

 Chill Out Relaxation Drink

 The beverage has the right amount of fizz and is easy to drink for me.
-Yes, it tastes pretty good.
+It tastes pretty good.

-Based on the official website of Chill Out, the carbonated drink contains 37 mg GABA, 129.5 mg L-theanine, hemp seed extract, and hop extract (per 185 ml).
+this soda drink contains 37 mg GABA, 129.5 mg L-theanine, and hemp seed and hop extracts (per 185 ml).

-I’m not sure whether the relaxation drink Chill Out really helped me relax after drinking because I’m almost stress-free now.
-But if you have a chance, I think the beverage is worth a try at least once.
+However, if you have a chance, I think the beverage is worth a try at least once.